Evaluating stroke metrics for all acute ischemic stroke (All-AIS) patients can help promote change and optimize programs

 Concise, consistent communication is critical to driving ongoing improvements and can align your team on common goals and actionable insights.

-Communicate with physicians and staff in terms of process by:
+Communicate with physicians and staff about your institution's process by:

 - Staging one-on-one discussions and communicate without assigning blame or making it personal

 - Utilizing negative-free

 Report the right metrics to the right people